sgod1/cplab/deploying-cp4ba-cloud-pak-operator.md

 operand-deployment-lifecycle-manager.v4.1.0   Operand Deployment Lifecycle Manager                          4.1.0                                      Succeeded
 ```

-Why do we see so many operators when we subscribed to just one cloud-pak opearator, ibm-cp4a-operator.v23.1.2?
+We installed one `ibm-cp4a-operator.v23.1.2` operator.
+Why do we see other operators?<br/>

-The answer is that `ibm-cp4a-operator.v23.1.2` operator depends on other operators.
+The answer is that `ibm-cp4a-operator.v23.1.2` operator depends on other operators.<br/>

-Dependencies are declared in operator's csv.
+Dependencies are declared in operator's csv.<br/>

 #### This is key
-CSV declared operator dependencies are *static*.
+CSV declared operator dependencies are *static*.<br/>

-Static dependency means that when we subscribe to an operator version, we also subscribe to all dependent operators versions.
+Static dependency means that when we subscribe to an operator version, we also subscribe to all dependent operators versions.<br/>

-Static operator dependencies is a powerful feature, but it assumes that we know all dependencies at subsciption time.
+Static operator dependencies is a powerful feature, but it assumes that we know all dependencies at subsciption time.<br/>

-Some capabilities required by the operator for Cloud Pak CR are dynamic, not known ahead of time, and other capabilities may have to be shared between services.
+Some capabilities required by the operator for Cloud Pak CR are dynamic, not known ahead of time, and other capabilities may have to be shared between services.<br/>

-For example, Cloud Pak may require different versions of databases based on CR, on prem or in-cluster, or may require a shared service like identity management.
+For example, Cloud Pak may require different versions of databases based on CR, on prem or in-cluster, or may require a shared service like identity management.<br/>

 #### This is key
-To satisfy cloud pak operator requirements for Cloud Pak CR we need shared and dynamic operator dependency management for operators and their operands.
+To satisfy cloud pak operator requirements for Cloud Pak CR we need shared and dynamic operator dependency management for operators and their operands.<br/>

-Most cloud pak operator dependencies are operators for automation capabilities, such as FileNet, Document Processing, etc.
+Most cloud pak operator dependencies are operators for automation capabilities, such as FileNet, Document Processing, etc.<br/>

 There are 2 operators that do not fall into this category: `ibm-common-service-operator`, and `operand-deployment-lifecycle-manager` operator.<br/>
 Operand Deployment Lifecycle Manager `(ODLM)` resolves dynamic and shared dependencies, requested by the cloud pak for CR.<br/>